sCrypt-Inc/specification/docs/loop.rst

 Because `loop unrolling <https://en.wikipedia.org/wiki/Loop_unrolling>`_ is done at compile time, the compiler must know ``maxLoopCount``, which has to be a constant number.

-If ``maxLoopCount`` is set too small, the contract may work correctly.
+If ``maxLoopCount`` is set too small, the contract may not work correctly.
 If ``maxLoopCount`` is set too large, the resulting script is bloated unnecessarily and costs more to execute.
 There are a number of ways to choose the right ``maxLoopCount`` judiciously.
 One way is to simulate the contract off chain and find the number of loops.

 Access loop index